- State Population

 FAIR projected Iowa's population in 2050 likely would be between 3,437,000 million and 3,513,000 million with current levels of immigration.
 Alternatively, the population could be lower (3,081,000) if immigration were reduced to a level where it balanced the number of U.S. residents leaving to reside outside of the United states, i.e., zero-net immigration.
 See "Projecting the U.S. Population to 2050: Four Immigration Scenarios," FAIR 2006.

-The chart to the right illustrates the change in the number of foreign students attending school in Iowa since 1997.
+The chart above illustrates the change in the number of foreign students attending school in Iowa since 1997.

 For information on foreign student issues see: Foreign Students in the United States.